• Skip to primary navigation

 • Snickerdoodles

-• You probably have most or all the ingredients you need for snickerdoodles.
+• You probably already have most of the ingredients you need.

 • You don’t need any special equipment to make them.